GLUTEN FREE SALMON CAKES – serves 6

 ♦ preheat the oven to 350 degrees (175 degrees C)

 ♦ Pour the mixture over the cheese covered chicken and spread evenly.
 Cover with foil.
 Bake for 50-55 minutes, or until chicken is no longer pink and juices run clear.
 Cook time may be longer depending on how thick your chicken breasts are.
+Serve with a side salad.

 GLUTEN FREE PEAR and HAM PANINI – serves 2